Kirtisingh99/COVID-DASHBOARD/README.md

 # COVID-DASHBOARD
-I have created a dashboard on the covid-19 cases in India.
+I have created an interactive dashboard on the covid-19 cases in India using Tableau.